rmacas/nlsub/README.md

 nlsub
 ==============================

-Non-linear noise subtraction for gravitational-wave data tailored for GW200129 using machine learning.
+Machine learning algorithm to remove non-linear noise in gravitational-wave data around GW200129.
 Full reproduction requires access to LIGO internal data and a GPU with about 30GB memory.
 Production-quality model training takes about 30 minutes on Nvidia A100 80GB.

 For more scientific details, read [arXiv:2311.09921](https://arxiv.org/abs/2311.09921).